‘Leaving Neverland’ Director Defends ‘Every Second’ Of Documentary

 Now, the director of Leaving Neverland, Dan Reed, is forcefully defending his film.

-“It certainly hasn’t cowed either me or HBO,” Reed told Deadline in an interview published Thursday, in reference to criticism, as well as lawsuits and even death threats.
+“It certainly hasn’t cowed either me or HBO,” Reed told Deadline in an interview published Thursday — in reference to criticism, lawsuits, and even death threats.
 “I stand by every second of the film and so does HBO.”

 “What they both experienced was a gradual psychological and physical seduction,” Reed went on to say.
 “Jackson did not violently, brutally, break these little boys.
-He took his time, and he seduced them, in the way that an adult would seduce another adult, but—and this is the most horrifying thing—he treated these little children as you would a sexualized adult.”
+He took his time, and he seduced them, in the way that an adult would seduce another adult, but — and this is the most horrifying thing — he treated these little children as you would a sexualized adult.”

 Jackson’s family has filed a lawsuit against HBO, claiming that the network violated a non-disparagement agreement that it reached with Jackson when he performed a concert on the channel in the early 1990s.
 Jackson died in 2009.

-In April, The Sun newspaper reported that a Jackson biographer had alleged that a train station at Jackson’s Neverland estate wasn’t built until 1994, putting into question allegations by Safechuck, one of the accusers, that he had been molested in that station years earlier.
-Reed responded on Twitter that “the date they have wrong is end the of abuse.”
+In April, The Sun reported that a Jackson biographer had alleged that a train station at Jackson’s Neverland estate wasn’t built until 1994, putting into question allegations by Safechuck, one of the accusers, that he had been molested in that station years earlier.
+Reed responded on Twitter that “the date they have wrong is the end of the abuse.”

 ‘Leaving Neverland’ Director Dan Reed Defends Controversial Michael Jackson Doc: “I Stand By Every Second” https://t.co/ADS5r9XAx6 pic.twitter.com/vzuAtLSfVJ